anufrievroman/neomutt-file-picker/README.md

 ```
 3. Now, on the email sending screen (when you already wrote the text and saved it) type `A` instead of standard `a` to call the script.
 The file manager should appear.
 Choose files that you want to attach (tag them if multiple files) and hit Enter.
 Hit Enter twice more when asked.

-## Usage of Dirpicker
+## Saving attachments

-1. Copy the `dirpicker` file to your `.config/mutt` or wherewher is your config directory.
+1. Copy the `dirpicker` file to your `.config/mutt` or wherever is your config directory.
-2. Add the following line to your `.muttrc` so that you can choose the folder
-   where to store files with `S`
+2. Add the following line to your `.muttrc` so that you can choose the folder where to store files with `S`

 ```
 macro attach S "<shell-escape>bash $HOME/.config/mutt/dirpicker<enter><enter-command>source $HOME/.config/mutt/tmpfile<enter>o" "Choose folder with ranger"